-Laura Jalbert is the owner and clinical director of Mindful Transitions, LLC and a Licensed Clinical Social Worker who has been professionally working with seniors since 1999.
-Her dedication and love for seniors extend beyond her professional work.
-She has worked with families of different backgrounds and cultures throughout her career, including her own, as an advocate for quality medical and mental health treatment and advocate for utilizing appropriate caregiving interventions.
+Laura Jalbert is the Owner and Clinical Director of Mindful Transitions, LLC, a Licensed Clinical Social Worker who has been working with older adults for more than 20 years.
+She has worked with families of different backgrounds and cultures throughout her career, including her own, as an advocate for quality medical and mental health treatment and for utilizing appropriate caregiving interventions.
 Laura has additional expertise and an Advanced Forensic Certificate (NOFSW) for guardianship matters related to older adult mental health issues and cognitive impairment.
 She also has additional clinical training in Integrated Mental Health interventions.

-Laura’s clinical experience includes managing an Assisted Living Alzheimer’s unit, inpatient medical and clinical psychiatric work with seniors in crisis needing emergency medical/mental health assessment, stabilization, intervention, and discharge planning as well as outpatient clinical social work in a mental health clinic and private office setting.
-Laura also has experience with case management, group and individual psychotherapy, support groups, activity program design and implementation for Alzheimer’s, family therapy, staff and family education on a variety of topics, intervention on behalf of the patient with family, physicians, and residence facilities.
-Since 2011, Laura has been providing clinical social work to seniors on site in independent and assisted living settings and managing the growth of Mindful Transitions and the growing Mindful Transitions team.
+Laura’s clinical experience includes managing an Assisted Living Alzheimer’s unit, inpatient medical and clinical psychiatric work with seniors in crisis needing emergency medical/mental health assessment, stabilization, intervention, guardianship, involuntary treatment, and discharge planning as well as outpatient clinical social work in a mental health clinic and private office setting.
+Laura also has experience with case management, group and individual psychotherapy, support groups, activity program design and implementation for Alzheimer’s, family therapy, staff and family education on a variety of topics, and clinical intervention on behalf of the patient with family, physicians, and residence facilities.
+Since 2011, Laura has been providing clinical social work to seniors on site in independent and assisted living settings, creating the Mindful Transitions practice, and growing the Mindful Transitions team.

 Laura works with her clients in an open, direct, and collaborative manner to thoroughly assess the issues at hand and develop treatment goals so that measurable progress can be seen.
-The type of counseling provided depends on the individual issues of each client.
+The type of counseling provided depends on the individual issues of each client or family.
 Often, she utilizes Cognitive Behavioral Therapy (CBT) or Dialectical Behavior Therapy (DBT) to help clients change their thinking and behavior to more effectively interact with their world.
-As the company’s name suggest, Mindfulness is a core value for Laura’s work with all clients, and in her life as a whole and Laura teaches clients how to explore and enjoy the moments life presents-just as they are.
-Laura works with both elderly clients and their caregivers to help the client “age in place” and prevent premature placement whenever possible.
+As the company’s name suggests, Mindfulness is a core value for Laura’s work with all clients, and in her life as a whole and Laura teaches clients how to explore and enjoy the moments life presents-just as they are.
+Laura works with both older adult clients and their caregivers to help the client “age in place” and prevent premature placement whenever possible.

 John Jalbert moved to the Atlanta area in 2004 from Southern California.
 He studied engineering and business at Cal State Long Beach and worked for several years in logistics and project management.
 With a grateful appreciation for the Older Adult population John was easily swayed to come work for Mindful Transitions in 2013.